 4.5 We may use the following third party web analytic services on the website.
 The service providers that administer these services use technologies such as cookies, web server logs and web beacons to help us analyse how visitors use the website.
-The information collected through these means (including IP address) is disclosed to these service providers, who use the information to evaluate the use of the website.
+The information collected through these means (including IP address) is disclosed to these service providers, who use the information to evaluate use of the website.
 These analytic services may use the data collected to contextualise and personalise the marketing materials of their own advertising network.
+Google Analytics

 4.6 Google Analytics is a web analysis service provided by Google Inc. (“Google”).
 Google’s ability to use and share information collected by Google Analytics is in accordance with their policies: http://www.google.com/policies/privacy/partners/

 4.7 You can prevent Google’s collection and processing of data by using the Google Ads Settings page or downloading and installing their browser plug-in (https://tools.google.com/dlpage/gaoptout).

 4.8 You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.

 5.1 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.